Antarctic Event Series

 Purpose

 This evening reception will launch the Antarctic Event series, the inaugural event for the Environmental Hub.
-The event will bring together the Antarctic and wider environmental community, including the friends of the Environmental Hub and attendees of the training events.
+The event will bring together the Antarctic and wider environmental community, including the friends of the Environmental Hub and attendees of the short courses.
 The event will feature short videos about Antarctica as well as an art and photography exhibition.

 Welcome drinks and canapes will be served.